Takeaways

 Pyridoxine hydrochloride has an effect on immune responses by helping to create white blood cells and T cells, both important components of the immune system that help fight off infections.[25]

-Some research indicates that vitamin B6 might improve the quality of immune responses.
-For example, it may enhance the body’s ability to produce antibodies, which are proteins that help identify and neutralize harmful substances5.
+Some research indicates that vitamin B6 might improve the quality of immune responses.[26]
+For example, it may enhance the body’s ability to produce antibodies, which are proteins that help identify and neutralize harmful substances.

 It is important to note that excessive vitamin B6 intake does not improve immunity.[27]
 Maintaining a balanced intake is essential for a healthy immune system.